View on GitHub

 Pattern 2: Interactive Mode

 Interactive mode is an advanced mode suitable for real-time audio control.
-It maintains a continuous audio stream while dynamically scheduling register events.
+It allows dynamic scheduling of register events while maintaining a continuous audio stream.

 Basic Usage